biasmv/pv/README.md

 pv - WebGL protein viewer
 =========================================

 pv  is a WebGL-based protein viewer whose goal is to once-for-all end the reign of Java applets on websites that require visualisation of protein structures.
-It implements all major render modes that you would expect, supports custom color schemes. pv is still very much in development, and new limbs are added on a weekly basis.
+It's not you Java, it's all the annoying security popups and slow loading times. pv implements all major render modes that you would expect, and supports custom color schemes.

-pv has been implemented with maximum performance in mind.
-There is nothing worse than an unresponsive website.
+Becuse there is nothing worse than a unresponsive website, pv has been implemented with maximum performane in mind.
+Even very large macromolecules can be visualised at interactive framerates.

 Trying it out